David-Worboys/QTPYGUI/README.md

 2. Add The top row menu elements with the element_add method and the parent_tag = ""
 3. Add submenu elements with the parent tag pointing to the tag of the parent menu element
 4. Repeat Step 3 as often as needed to make up the menu structure.
-5. If a seperator is needed set menu element text to "---" which is the constant MENU_SEPERATOR <br>
+5. If a seperator is needed, set menu element text to "---" which is the constant MENU_SEPERATOR <br>
 or set menu element seperator=True

 The code below illustrates this process